Petro31/ad_seasonal_lights/README.md

 ## Installation

+1. Add the voluptuous depenedency to AppDaemon.

-Download the `seasonal_lights` directory from inside the `apps` directory to your local `apps` directory, then add the configuration to enable the `hacs` module.
+2. Download the `seasonal_lights` directory from inside the `apps` directory to your local `apps` directory, then add the configuration to enable the `hacs` module.

 ## Example App configuration